Multiomics-Analytics-Group/multiomics-analytics-group.github.io/1research.md

 ## Knowledge Graphs

-**Building High-quality Knowledge Graphs.** Using and developing Knowledge Graph technologies and methods to structured data and to connect them to knowledge to facilitate analysis and interpretation.
-We contribute to a groundbreaking field by developing tools and methods to build, assess and investigate these graph structures and apply them to solve challenges in biology and health.
+**Building High-quality Knowledge Graphs.** Using and developing Knowledge Graph technologies and methods to structured data and to connect them to existing biological knowledge.
+These structures facilitate analysis and interpretation of complex data.
+We are contributing to a groundbreaking field by developing tools and methods to build, assess and investigate Knowledge Graphs and applying them to solve challenges in biology and health.

-## Machine Learning on Graphs
+## Graph Machine Learning

+**Developing and Applying Novel Methods on Graphs.** Unleashing the power of Machine Learning on Graphs, a cutting-edge approach to extracting valuable insights from network data.
+We explore how this fusion of machine learning and graph theory helps to recognize patterns, generate predictions, and discovering new knowledge across a multitude of applications, including biological and medical networks.

 ## Microbial Communities